philipp-baumann/simplerspec.opus/README.md

 Perform folder, file, and data and metadata integrity tests
 -----------------------------------------------------------

-This test verifies whether both metadata and data are complete, for each of the date folders separately.
+This test verifies whether both metadata and data are complete, for each of the "date" folders separately.

 ``` r
 # Load packages